eltonlee/Zoom-Autobot/README.md

 # Zoom-Autobot
-Python script that uses mouse and keyboard controll to auto join a zoom meeting.
+Python script that uses mouse and keyboard control to auto join a zoom meeting.